MaximGalushko/Netflix_sql_project/README.md

 ```

-**Objective:** Identify the top 5 countries with the highest number of content items.
+**Objective:** Identify countries that have consistently added content every year for the last 5 years.

 ### Query 5: Divide the content into groups by duration, for example: short (<30 min), medium (30-90 min), long (>90 min)